 This simple Summer Pesto Pasta Salad requires only six ingredients.
-It is conveniently made using store-bought pesto, saving time and dishes.
-Packed with juicy cherry tomatoes, creamy mozzarella, toasted pine nuts, and arugula, this cold salad is the ultimate summertime side dish!
+Conveniently made using store-bought pesto, this recipe saves time and dishes.
+Full of juicy cherry tomatoes, creamy mozzarella, toasted pine nuts, and arugula, this cold salad is the ultimate summertime side dish!

 Summer is all about salads.
 This pesto pasta salad is vibrant, fresh, and perfect for summertime.
-It is made using store-bought, premade pesto.
-This saves time and hassle.
-The pesto-coated noodles are tossed with fresh cherry tomatoes, arugula, and mozzarella.
+It is made using store-bought, premade pesto, saving time and hassle.
+The pesto-coated noodles combine with fresh cherry tomatoes, arugula, and mozzarella.
 There are even nutty, toasted pine nuts for crunch.

-Similar to my Greek Orzo Salad, this pasta salad is perfectly dressed, vibrant, and full of fresh ingredients.
-Served cold, it can easily be made ahead of time.
+Like my Greek Orzo Salad, this pasta salad is perfectly dressed, vibrant, and full of fresh ingredients.
+Easily make this salad ahead of time for meal prep.

 This six-ingredient, flavorful pasta salad is ready in just thirty minutes.
-It is the ideal side for summertime barbecues but makes a great lunch too.
-If you love this delicious salad, you will love my Healthier BLT Pasta Salad too!
+It is the ideal side for a summer bbq but makes a great lunch too.
+If you love this delicious salad, you will also love my Spinach Pesto Pasta.

-BOIL PASTA - Cook pasta according to package instructions until al dente.
+STEP 1 (BOIL PASTA) - In a large pot of salted water, cook pasta according to package instructions until al dente.
 Drain the pasta and allow it to cool.

-TOAST PINE NUTS - In a small skillet over medium-low heat, cook the pine nuts.
+STEP 2 (TOAST PINE NUTS) - In a small skillet over medium-low heat, cook the pine nuts.
 Stir frequently to avoid burning.

 Hint: You will know the pine nuts are ready when they are fragrant and golden brown.

-GARNISH - Transfer pasta salad to a serving dish.
-Garnish with fresh basil leaves, shredded parmesan, and crushed red pepper flakes.
+STEP 4 (GARNISH) - Transfer the pasta salad to a serving dish.
+Garnish it with fresh basil leaves, shredded parmesan, and a pinch of red pepper flakes if desired.
 For added flavor and visual appeal, sprinkle freshly cracked black pepper over the top too.

 - Cellentani Pasta - Rotini, penne, farfalle, or large macaroni